jeffreyyoung/single-table-dynamo/README.md

 # single-table-dynamo

-A simple strongly typed dynamodb client that stores all items in a single table
+A dynamodb client that stores all items in a single table

 ## Getting started